-Jefferson College of Health Sciences uses a modified rolling admissions process.
-The College begins receiving applications in July and processes them throughout the academic year.
-Application review begins in the fall with early action in November.
-Applicants who submit complete applications (see Application Procedure) by November 1, will be reviewed for early admission.
-Early action letters will be mailed by November 15.
-Regular admission review begins January 15 and continues on a rolling basis until programs are full.
 Jefferson College of Health Sciences admits to programs, and space within each program is limited.
 Applications and all supporting documents should be received as soon as possible.
 The Accelerated Pre-licensure Bachelor of Science in Nursing, Occupational Therapy Assistant, and the Physical Therapist Assistant programs use their own admissions calendars, and students who are interested in these programs should refer to the Additional Program Specific Admissions Requirements section below.